natcap/natural-capital-footprint-impact/README.md

 Company footprint impact workflow (eventually to be made public)

-This script calculates metrics of the impact of man-made structures on certain ecosystem services, based on their physical footprint on the landscape.
+This script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

+Some useful definitions:
 - Asset: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, a restaurant, a cell tower, a hospital, a pipeline, or a billboard.
 - Footprint: The area on the earth surface taken up by an asset.

-Asset location data is usually available as point coordinates.
+Asset location data is usually available as point coordinates (latitude/longitude).
 The real footprint of an asset is usually not available.
-We approximate the footprint by drawing a circle around the point.
-If actual footprint data is available, you may substitute that in.
-Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
-We categorize assets using the S&P "facility category" designations.
+To account for these, this tool can be used in three different ways:
+1/ The actual asset footprint is not known or modeled.
+Statistics are calculated under each point only.
+2/ Assets are provided as latitude/longitude points.
+The asset footprint is estimated by buffering (drawing a circle around) each point to a distance determined by the asset category.
+Statistics are calculated under each footprint.
+3/ Assets are provided as footprint polygons.
+This mode is preferred if actual asset footprint data is available.
+Statistics are calculated under each footprint.

 ## Data you must provide
 The instructions below assume that you begin with the following information about the assets of interest: